Nursing - Emergency Nursing - Children

 UCD School of Nursing, Midwifery & Health Systems In partnership with Our Lady's Children's Hospital and the Children's University Hospital.

-This one-year, part-time Graduate Diploma is designed to meet the professional educational needs of registered nurses caring for children and adolescents within the emergency department setting.
-It aims to advance your professional awareness, commitment, responsibility and accountability in paediatric emergency care nursing.
+The Graduate Diploma in Emergency Nursing(Children) is either one-year(full-time) or 2 years (part-time), which is designed to meet the professional educational needs of registered nurses caring for children and adolescents within the emergency department setting.
+It aims to advance your professional awareness, commitment, responsibility, and accountability in paediatric emergency care nursing.

 It will build on your existing knowledge and skills in caring for acutely ill or injured children who present to the emergency department